Specialist Operations: Counter Terrorism Command

+This was formed by the merger in October 2006 of the Anti-Terrorist Branch (SO13) and Special Branch (SO12), both already within Specialist Operations.
+It has remained structurally unchanged since that date.

+Since April 2015

 The Specialist Operations Directorate comprises three commands.

 Protection Command

-Protection Command is led by a commander overseen by a deputy assistant commissioner.
+The Protection Command is led by a commander overseen by a deputy assistant commissioner.
 The command is responsible for protective security for high-profile governmental representatives of the United Kingdom or from the diplomatic community.
-As such it is analogous to the United States Secret Service or the Diplomatic Security Service.
+As such, it is analogous to the United States Secret Service or the Diplomatic Security Service.
 The command comprises two branches: